The 3 Best Wireless OBD2 Scanners for GM Vehicles

 2. Veepeak Mini WiFi adapter

 - Find out why the check engine light is on by yourself!
-Read and clear diagnostic trouble codes (both generic and manufacturer specific), view freeze frame data, reset the Check Engine Light and view...
+Read and clear diagnostic trouble codes, view freeze frame data and OBD II mode 05, 06 & 08 diagnostic data, and view real-time sensor readings...

-- Access a whole new world of information about your vehicle directly on your phone, tablet or PC.
-View car performance, sensor data (Engine coolant & oil temperature, O2 Readings, Mass air flow, Speed,...
+- Access a whole new world of information about your vehicle directly on your phone or tablet.
+View car performance, sensor data (Engine coolant & oil temperature, O2 Readings, Mass air flow, Fuel Trim,...

 For less than an oil change, we were quite impressed with the Veepeak Mini WiFi.
 This small wonder is compatible with all 55 OBDII protocols, so you can use it on your car, truck, or SUV, whether it’s domestic, European, or Japanese.